-Before visiting the 5 lovely Italian villages, I was in desperate need of a true Cinque Terre travel guide.
+Before visiting the 5 lovely Italian villages, I was in desperate need of a true Cinque Terre itinerary.
 The truth is, there aren’t that many good ones out there!
 And, trust me, you need to be prepared before your visit, so you don’t miss any magical sights in this beautiful spot.

 What Are The Five Towns Of Cinque Terre